 A smart city will have interlinked city services like trans portion, schools, libraries, transportation systems, hospitals, power plants, water supply networks, waste management, law enforcement, others.
 By interlinking the information from various city services the inefficiencies and challenges faced by the city could be mitigated.

 A smart city should have implemented features like Smart Grid, Smart Traffic management, Smart parking, Smart street light management, Smart natural resource utilization.

 Some of the smart City initiatives include

-Smart Traffic management: The sensor data from the streets streamed live could transmit status of traffic on streets and connecting this data to the transportation system could divert the traffic to a less congested route.
+Smart Traffic management: The sensor data from the streets streamed live could transmit the status of traffic on streets and connecting this data to the transportation system could divert the traffic to a less congested route.
 This could also be interlinked to the home assistance device like Alexa to inform citizen on the status.

 Other similar application would be a smart parking system.
-Here the parking spaces fitted with sensors could transmit the status of occupancy and interlinking it to the various parking spaces in the city could allow citizen to find the nearest parking space to their destination through a mobile app.
+Here the parking spaces fitted with sensors could transmit the status of occupancy and interlinking it to the various parking spaces in the city could allow the citizen to find the nearest parking space to their destination through a mobile app.

 Smart waste management in which the waste disposal happens in an efficient way and helps reduce the overall cost.
-Sensors fitted in garbage can signal when they are full and waste disposal can be initiated.
-This helps in reducing the logistics management of the vehicle to only when required and helps in reducing unnecessary movement of vehicle in road.
+Sensors fitted in a garbage can signal when they are full and waste disposal can be initiated.
+This helps in reducing the logistics management of the vehicle to only when required and helps in reducing unnecessary movement of the vehicle in the road.